Reliable Detection of Doppelg\"angers based on Deep Face Representations: Results

 \subsection{Impact on Face Recognition}

-Table~\ref{table:datasets} summarises the number of comparisons (mated, non-mated doppelgänger, and non-mated) for the HDA-DG and the DFW database.
+Table~\ref{table:datasets} summarises the number of comparisons (doppelgänger, mated, and non-mated) for the HDA-DG and the DFW database.
+Note that, doppelgänger comparisons represent a special form of non-mated comparisons.
+However, non-mated and doppelgänger image pairs are disjoint sets in the conducted experiments.
 In some cases the COTS system failed to extract the deep face representations.
 Table~\ref{table:descriptive_statistics} lists descriptive statistics of the resulting score distributions.
 Score distributions and corresponding boxplots for the HDA-DG and the DFW database are depicted in in figure~\ref{fig:score_dists} and figure~\ref{fig:score_boxplots}, respectively.
+Here, skewness and excess kurtosis involve the tails of the distributions.
+Skewness is a measure of a symmetry of the distributions.
+Kurtosis is a measure of the combined weight of the tails relative to the rest of the distribution whereas excess kurtosis is the difference between the kurtosis of a distribution and that of a normal distribution.
 It can be observed that the comparison scores obtained from lookalike face image pairs are generally higher compared to the non-mated scores.
 Further, it can be seen that the doppelgängers of the HDA-DG database yield higher comparison scores than those of the DFW database.
 Moreover, we observe that doppelgänger score distributions exhibit high standard deviations and longer tails.
 That is, some doppelgänger image pairs yield very high comparison scores while the overall distribution is skewed towards the non-mated score distribution.
 This is further pronounced in the corresponding comparison score boxplots which additionally include decision thresholds obtained from the FMRs.
 Examples of doppelgängers achieving high comparison scores are shown in figure~\ref{fig:highscores}.